ethanwalker08/neovim-conf/README.md

 A complete Neovim configuration that works seamlessly in both native Neovim and VSCode with the VSCode Neovim extension to customize to your liking.

+**If you want to use my config in just native neovim without vs code switch git branch to `main` and use that config instead**

 ## 🎯 Quick Start

 ### For Native Neovim